GregoireHebert/docusign-bundle/README.md

 *GET* `docusign` : `/docusign?path={document_path}`

-You'll get redirected to docusign website.
+You'll get redirected to DocuSign website.
-Docusign will redirect you to `docusign_callback` : `/docusign/callback/{envelopeId}`
+DocuSign will redirect you to `docusign_callback` : `/docusign/callback/{envelopeId}`
-Docusign will also send the result to `docusign_webhook` : `/docusign/webhook`
+DocuSign will also send the result to `docusign_webhook` : `/docusign/webhook`

 ## Document type